gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 8. The best place to do your Kubernetes CLI work is from the Master Node.
 As shown above, before you can execute any of the `kubectl` commands you will need to execute `sudo cloudctl login` - this signs you in to the ICP infrastructure.

 Now you will access the ICP4I Platform Navigator.
 This is the UI that allows you to  create and manage instances of all of the components that make up ICP4I (in this lab: ACE, MQ, Event Streams and API Connect).
-1. On the Developer Image, start a Firefox browser, and navigate to the ICP4I Platform Navigator at `https://mycluster.icp/integration`.
+1. On the Developer Machine, start a Firefox browser, and navigate to the ICP4I Platform Navigator at `https://mycluster.icp/integration`.
 To authenticate, use the ICP4I userID `admin` and password `admin`.
 1. The Platform Navigator is designed for you to easily keep track of your integration components and artefacts.
 Here you can see all of the various API Connect, Event Streams, MQ, Aspera and ACE instances you have running.
 You can also use the Platform Navigator to add new instances.